Framework-R-D/phlex-design/doc/programming_paradigm.rst

 Particle physics results are obtained by performing statistical analysis on sequences of data.
 Such analysis typically involves repeated invocations of the same kind of operation.
-For example, a relatively simple result is calculating the average of :math:`n` numbers:
+For example, a relatively simple result is calculating the arithmetic mean of :math:`n` numbers:

 .. math::
    \overline{b} = \frac{1}{n}\sum_{i \in \mathcal{I}} b_i